Welcome to Year 5 and 6

 In Years 5 and 6 we aim to prepare children for the transition from Primary Education to Secondary.
 The children receive a broad and creative curriculum with a focus on basic skills firmly embedded throughout.

-Miss Scott, Mrs Gray and Mr Parker form the Year 5/6 teaching team supported by Mrs Wilson.
+Miss Scott, Mrs Gray and Mr Parker form the Year 5/6 teaching team.
 Children are provided with additional English and Maths sessions with interventions wherever needed.
 This flexibility helps prepare Year 6 children for our end of Key Stage assessments in May each year.
 In the Spring Term we host a SATs meeting to ensure that parents are aware of the expectations and support that they can give their child at this time.

 In school we promote Growth Mindset, encouraging children to take on challenges and take risks with their learning.
 This is vital for individual growth and personal achievement in all areas of life.
 Children are able to identify when things may get tough and work out strategies to help them overcome difficulties.